-Okay, so your fridge is about to be insanely-sparkly clean and it’s going to be rooting you on from the outside too!
+Okay, so your fridge is about to be insanely-sparkly clean!
 Now, what in the heck are you going to put in it…

-My fridge might not always look this organized, but I can promise you, I always have these 10 items on hand (or I’m on my way out to the store to pick them up)!
+My fridge might not always look this organized, but I can promise you, I always have these items on hand (or I’m on my way out to the store to get them):

 I know!
 It seems extreme, but it’s really easy to do and you’d be surprised how little you actually miss the oil!

 Don’t believe me?
 Try out one of my favorite oil-free recipes: Un-Fried Rice–we eat this at least once a week!

 This is my go-to, green-smoothie-making liquid (you can find my favorite green smoothie recipe here).
 If you are going to use coconut water for your smoothies, just remember, check the labels to make sure it does not have added sugar!